CodeGlassDotIO/Docs/_docs/features/supportedruntimes.md

 ```
 HKEY_CLASSES_ROOT\CLSID\{2091c114-505f-51b5-8145-5eee1ed82fe1}
 ```
+It is an experimental edition only feature because it works on some of our machines, and on some, it does not.
+It looks like it is a Windows version issue.
+But since .Net Framework 2.0 - 3.5 are pretty old we decided to not invest more time in it.

-Let us know if you need official support of .NET 2.0-3.5; we can make it.
+Let us know if you need official support of .NET Framework 2.0-3.5; we can probably make it. <br/>

 ## .NET Core & .NET (5.0+)
 - .NET Core 1.0 and up.